buildbuddy-io/buildbuddy/docs/cli-plugins.md

 subcommand itself and the build target.
 These are generally the arguments following a `--` in the argument list passed to bazel, if any.

-This environment variable will only be set for the `pre_bazel` script in the plugin.
+This environment variable will only be set for the `pre_bazel.sh` script in the plugin.
 Similar to the way in which the bazel args file works, any changes made to this file by a plugin will be read in and reflected in the args eventually passed to bazel.